-In order to establish a basis for evaluating investment results, the Authority uses two nationally recognized fixed income security performance benchmarks to evaluate return on investments.

-The ICE/BAML 1-3-year Treasury Index and the ICE/BAML 1-3 year AAA-A U.S. Corporate and Government Index benchmarks are used for OCTA's short-term portfolios.
+In order to establish a basis for evaluating investment results, the Authority uses two four nationally recognized fixed income security performance benchmarks to evaluate return on investments.
+The ICE/BAML 1-3-year Treasury Index and the ICE/BAML 1-3 year AAA-A U.S. Corporate and Government Index benchmarks are used for OCTA's short-term portfolios, the ICE/BAML 1-5 year Treasury Index and the ICE/BAML 1-5 year AAA-A U.S. Corporate and Government Index benchmarks are used for the extended fund, while a customized performance benchmark may be used for the bond proceeds portfolios.